 In certain circumstances (such as Major Professor leaving USF), students may decide to change the degree for which they are currently enrolled.
 For Ph.D. students wishing to change to a MS degree, approval of their Major Professor, advisory committee and the MBS Graduate Director is required.
 If a Ph.D. student petitions to change to the MS thesis track due to failing their Ph.D. oral qualifying examination twice, then it is acceptable for that student to substitute their successfully completed Ph.D. written qualifying examination for the MS oral qualifying exam.
 Such as change in degree track is made only with the approval of the MBS Graduate Committee, and requires the student to be in academic good standing at the time of petition.
 All changes from the Ph.D. degree to the MS degree will also require the approval of the graduate school.
 Ph.D. and MS thesis students wishing to voluntarily change to the NT-MS degree must obtain approval of their Major Professor and advisory committee; before petitioning the MBS Graduate Committee.
 The unanimous approval of each party is required for such a change.
 It should be noted that this kind alteration, once a body of research is underway, is considered most unusual, and approval of such a change is not guaranteed.
-Furthermore, Ph.D. and MS students CANNOT substitute a previously, successfully completed qualifying examination for the final non-thesis masters oral examination.
+Furthermore, Ph.D. and MS students CANNOT substitute a previously, successfully completed qualifying examination for the final non-thesis masters or al examination.
 MS students wishing to change to the Ph.D. degree must obtain the approval of their Major Professor, advisory committee and the MBS Graduate Director; before applying to the Graduate School.
-It should be noted that such an application will be consider entirely new and will have to go through the regular admission evaluation processes.
+In addition, MS promotions to Ph.D. are only considered after a minimum of 1 year in the program and after successful completion of MS oral examination.
+It should be noted that such an application will be considered entirely new and will have to go through the regular admission evaluation processes.
 Each instance of a change of a degree program is reliant on the student being in good academic standing at the time of petition, and on them meeting the requirements for admission and completion of each degree.
 Important note when changing degree tracks: Please keep in mind that if you change a degree track for example from the Ph.D. to the M.S. in Biology, upon approval of your "Change of Graduate Major Form", your graduation requirements will fall under the Catalog year of your change of major approval NOT your year of original graduate school entry.
 This will change your catalog requirements.
 Finally, you cannot change your degree track and graduate in the same semester.
 Please consult heavily with your PI, Graduate Director and Graduate Program Specialist upon consideration of changing degree tracks.